 Payroll systems are an important part of HR systems.
 Having an HR system allows an organization to keep employee data integrated with payroll data, which can be very helpful when it comes to making changes in pay, scheduling and keeping track of employee hours.

 Many companies find employee self-service to be an invaluable feature of HR systems.
-Employee self-service may allow employees to view and make changes to their information, submit time off requests, communicate with peers and HR professionals, and view schedule information.
+Employee self-service may allow employees to view and make changes to their information, submit time-off requests, communicate with peers and HR professionals, and view schedule information.
 Self-service portals are often accessible through any mobile device, increasing convenience and timeliness for employees and managers.

 Paper performance appraisals can be a hassle and are somewhat limited in scope and effectiveness.
 When performance management is done using an HR system, information regarding performance is collected on a continual basis.
 Managers can then tap into information directly from the system without having to dig through paperwork, and even fill out appraisal forms directly in the system.

 Benefits open enrollment times can be confusing and hectic, but both the confusion and time spent on the process can be cut down by investing in an HR system that offers benefits administration.
-Systems that include this feature walk employee through enrollment, simplifying steps and explaining aspects of policies that may be unclear.
+Systems that include this feature walk employees through enrollment, simplifying steps and explaining aspects of policies that may be unclear.
 Benefits administration features often make it very simple for employees to make changes to benefits when life changes occur, as well.

 Recruiting and Onboarding Options

-Recruiting and onboarding are integral parts of human resources management, but can be time consuming.
+Recruiting and onboarding are integral parts of human resources management but can be time-consuming.
 HR systems can make it easy to place job postings on social media and company websites, simplify the application process, filter applicants by qualifications, and even transfer information into employee files when hiring decisions have been made.

 Benefits of HR Systems

 Performing a complete overhaul of the existing HR systems that are in place can be helpful if many of the processes are still done manually or if there is a patchwork of manual and electronic systems.